HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: HOPSE: Higher-Order Positional and Structural Encoder

-\paragraph{HOPSE-G.} This variant leverages the pretrained GPSE network~\citep{canturk2023graph} to encode structural and positional information.
+\textbf{HOPSE-GPSE.} This variant leverages the pretrained \textsc{GPSE} network~\citep{canturk2023graph} to encode structural and positional information.
 In this realization, $\mathbf{G} = \{g_{1}\}$ with $g_1 = \textsc{GPSE}(\cdot)$.
-Unlike manual encodings that rely on computationally intensive operations such as eigendecomposition, GPSE produces latent descriptors using standard message passing. { Domain specific tasks can thus benefit from models pretrained in that domain.}
+Unlike manual encodings that rely on computationally intensive operations such as eigendecomposition, \textsc{GPSE} produces latent descriptors using standard message passing.
+This makes \textbf{HOPSE-GPSE} particularly suitable for large combinatorial complexes with many cells, offering a scalable alternative without significant loss in expressiveness.
+It is worth mentioning that \textsc{GPSE} comes with its own limitations in terms of expressivity and generalization capability (see \citet{franks2024towards}), and its use is meant to showcase the possibility of using pretrained models as $g_k(\cdot)$.

-{ \paragraph{Choice of $\gN_{S}$.} The choice of the set of neighborhood functions $\gN_{S}$ used by HOPSE is a critical design choice in the HOPSE framework.
-Following the theoretical motivation (\cref{app:theo_motivation}) extensive ablation studies show the empirical performance (\cref{app:ablation_perf_nbhd}) and runtime behavior (\cref{app:ablation_time_nbhd}) of the models.}

-\paragraph{Computational complexity.} {The HOPSE framework is efficient.
-N}o training is required up to and including \cref{eq:learn_f}, allowing the matrices $\mathbf{X}_{r,k}$ to be fully precomputed in a preprocessing phase.
-By {decoupling the learning procedure of features and structure}, HOPSE has complexity that scales linearly with the number of cells.